Easy cases of the volume conjecture?

 July 17, 2010 mathematics

-A very long while ago I posted some solutions to Lights Out; back then, I solved the n -by- n board by row-reducing an n^2 -by- n^2 matrix.
+A very long while ago I posted some solutions to Lights Out; back then, I solved the -by- board by row-reducing an -by- matrix.

 Since then, both Boris Okun and Brent Werness pointed out to me that I should’ve solved Lights Out by using a scanning algorithm: propagating the button presses down one row at a time, and exponentiating the propagation matrix to make sure that I don’t get stuck at the last row.